kedsouza/AppServiceLinuxQuickRepo/README.md

 `location=<azure-region> ` default is northcentralus
 example usage: `python app.py location=eastus`

-## Project Reasonin / Sample Use Cases.
+## Project Reasoning / Sample Use Cases.

 Creating interconnected Azure resources can be time consuming:
 - Creation from the Azure Portal can involve a lot of clicks.